The Bright Blue Death

-The Bright Blue Death is the thirtieth novel in the long-running Nick Carter-Killmaster series of spy novels.
+The Bright Blue Death is the 30th novel in the long-running Nick Carter-Killmaster series of spy novels.
 Carter is a US secret agent, code-named N-3, with the rank of Killmaster.
 He works for AXE – a secret arm of the US intelligence services.

 Publishing history

 The book was first published in 1967 (Number A277X) by Award Books part of the Beacon-Signal division of Universal Publishing and Distributing Corporation (New York, USA), part of the Conde Nast Publications Inc. The novel was written by Nicholas Browne.
 Copyright was registered on 15 November 1967.

 Plot summary

 The novel is set in March 1967.

-At the invitation of the Swedish intelligence service, Carter attempts to break into the high security underground military base in Musko.
+At the invitation of the Swedish intelligence service, Carter attempts to break into the high security underground military base in Muskö.
 Deep in an abandoned section of the underground base he discovers a group of German technicians working on a secret project.
 Carter learns that the project is run by neo-Nazi Count Ulrich von Stadee before the entire group commits suicide by poison rather than be captured.

 Inside the base, Swedish engineers led by Astrid Lundgren are working on a laser defence system involving a force field that bends light rays.
 The force field apparently generates “indigo rays” that have resulted in the premature deaths of numerous laboratory workers whose skin has turned blue thus delaying work on the project.

 Count von Stadee is traced to Copenhagen.
 Carter goes undercover as former Luftwaffe wing-commander, Nicholas von Rundstadt.
 He and Astrid Lundgren go to Copenhagen posing as lovers where Carter approaches von Stadee to see if he is interested in seizing Lundgren in exchange for 500,000 marks (about USD125,000 in 1967 or USD890,000 in 2014.

 Carter and von Stadee agree terms.
 Carter agrees to hand over Lundgren in the Tivoli Gardens the next evening.
 Lundgren is fitted with a high frequency radio transmitter so that Swedish security forces can track her.
 Carter reneges on the handover and he and Lundgren are chased through the Gardens by the Count's men.
 Eventually, Carter and Lundgren elude capture and Lundgren returns to Sweden escorted by Swedish agents.

 Carter follows von Stadee's mistress – Boots Delaney – and kidnaps her in order to persuade von Stadee to give him a job.
 In Bavaria, Carter joins the Teutonic Knights – a neo-Nazi paramilitary organization headed by von Stadee.
 Carter learns from an undercover reporter following the Count's men that von Stadee is planning a coup d'etat to overthrow the West German government.
 Expecting NATO to immediately withdraw its nuclear weapons from West Germany as a result, von Stadee will acquire a nuclear arsenal from China on the condition that the Swedish laser defence system is sabotaged.